Aidenloe/mazeGen/cran-comments.md

 ---

-* I have run R CMD check on the downstream dependencies of AIG (https://github.com/Aidenloe/mazeGen/blob/master/revdep/problems.md)
+* I have run R CMD check on the downstream dependencies of mazeGen (https://github.com/Aidenloe/mazeGen/blob/master/revdep/problems.md)

 * There were no problems found.